IU-Capstone-Project-2025/KIZAK/ml/README.md

 It will then display:

-* User skill gap for targer job
+* User skill gap for target job
 * Top courses found via vector search
 * Final ranked recommendations